-9. President and Executive Management Team
+10. President and Executive Management Team

-Essity's President and CEO is responsible for and manages the day-to-day administration of the Group and follows the Board's guide-lines and instructions.
-The President and CEO is supported by the Executive Management Team, see pages 60-61, the work of which he leads.
-The Executive Management Team comprises the President, four Group Function Senior Vice Presidents, four Business Unit Presidents and the Presidents of the three global units.
-The working procedures for the Board of Directors and terms of reference issued by the Board of Directors to the President detail, for example, the division of work between the Board and President.
-In consultation with the Chairman and Secretary of the Board, the President prepares documentation and decision data for the Board's work.
+Essity's President and CEO is responsible for and manages the day-to-day administration of the Group and follows the Board's guidelines and instructions.
+The President is supported by the Executive Management Team, see pages 64-65, the work of which is led by the President.
+The Executive Management Team comprises the President, five Group Function Senior Vice Presidents, four Business Unit Presidents and the Presidents of the three global units.
+The working procedures for the Board of Directors

-10. Business units and global units: